LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 > If the certificate pinning bypass is not working for your mobile app, try:
 >
 > - with an older version of the app itself,
+> - or, use an older version of Android,
-> - or, run it with an older version of Android.
+> - or both an older version of the app and older version of Android.